Mark Foster (rugby union)

-Mark Foster (born 2 September 1983) was a rugby union footballer who played at wing or centre for Jersey.
+Mark Foster (born 2 September 1983) is an English retired rugby union footballer who played at wing or centre for Jersey.

 Joined the Gloucester Rugby England Academy in the summer of 2002 at the age of 18.
 He progressed through the U21 ranks and put in some good performances for the United side prior to making himself a regular in the 1XV under Dean Ryan.

 Foster scored a try in Gloucester's victory over London Irish in the 2006 European Challenge Cup Final.
 He scored 8 tries for Gloucester Rugby in all competitions during the 2006/07 season and was also capped in the England 7's side competing under both Phil Greening and Ben Ryan.